SafvanKhWork/InnerCircle/README.md

 # InnerCircle

-The WebApp implimented using Node & React to Buy, Sell or Rent Products from Other Users or Commander Products to Friends.
-This App will allow User to browse the Products that their Friends are Selling/Renting Out based on Popularity, Recommendation and Recent Product.
-User an also keep track of products they have rented out, borrowed, sold or bought.
-Users can also filter Available Products based on their Category.
+The WebApp implimented using NodeJS & ReactJS.

+Buy, Sell or Rent Products from Other Users or Recommend Products to Friends.
+Browse the Products that your Friends/Family are Selling/Renting Out.
+Sort Products based on Popularity, Recommendation and Recent Product.
+Keep track of products you have rented out, borrowed, sold or bought.
+Filter Available Products based on their Categorys or Price.